Efficient state transition algorithm with guaranteed optimality: Related Work

-In intelligent optimization, the majority of studies focus on generating candidate solutions and updating incumbent solutions, to achieve the balance between global exploration and local exploitation.
-The termination conditions are often ignored, and the maximum number of iterations is usually set as the termination condition.
-However, the termination conditions are significant when solving real-world optimization problems.
+In intelligent optimization, most studies focus on generating candidate solutions and updating incumbents to balance global exploration and local exploitation.
+Termination criteria are often overlooked, with a predefined number of function evaluations or iterations typically used as the stopping condition.
+However, termination criteria play a crucial role in solving real-world optimization problems.
 If they are set too small, the algorithm may fail to find the optimal solution; on the contrary, if set too large, the algorithm may result in a waste of computing resources.
 As a result, extensive trial and error is required, which is not feasible in a time-constrained environment.
-In academic community, the indicators to termination criteria can be summarized into the following three categories \cite{ghoreishi2017termination,liu2018termination}:
+In the academic community, the indicators to termination criteria can be summarized into the following three categories \cite{liu2018termination, xu2025handling, hu2026auxiliary, yu2026dual}: